UniversalDependencies/docs/treebanks/tpn_tudet/index.md

 ## Description

 UD_Tupinamba-TuDeT is a collection of annotated texts in Tupi(nambá).
-The project is a work in progress and the treebank is being updated on a regular basis.
+The project is work-in-progress and the treebank is being updated on a regular basis.